Frequently Asked Questions

 References:

-how do i transition my baby from using baby sign language to talking?
+How do I transition my baby from using sign language to talking?

-However, I highly encourage parents to continue to sign with their child.
-It is a great tool that you can use even with older children.
+However, parents are encouraged to continue signing with their child as they get older if their families have enjoyed it.
+Signing is a great tool that you can use even with older children.
 At the very least I would encourage parents to teach their child the ASL alphabet and begin to teach reading using the ASL alphabet.
 When you do this, you are using all three teaching modes that teachers are encouraged to use with their students (the VAK method of teaching, visual, auditory, kinaesthetic).
 Signing with children covers all learners in the VAK system.
-Signing is visual because they can see the letter being made.
-It is auditory because they can hear you saying the letter/word.
-And it is kinaesthetic because they can make the letter/word themselves.
+Signing is: 1) visual because they can see the letter being made, 2) auditory because they can hear you saying the letter/word and 3) kinesthetic because they can make the letter/word themselves.
 We take in language as a sound on the left side of our brains and we take in sign language as an image on the right side of our brains.
 By using sign language you are working both sides of the brain.
-Not to mention that sign language is the third most used language in the United States and the fourth most used in all of North America.
-How could continuing to learn a useful language be bad?

-what can i do to help my child pick up baby sign language faster?
+What can I do to help my child learn to sign faster?

 The most important thing for parents to do to help their child pick up signs faster, is to be consistent in their signing.
 It is more important for parents to sign a couple of words each and every time they say those words, than to sign 30 words once in a while.
-I always tell parents to start with a few signs that they are comfortable with and use on a regular basis, such as the word ‘milk’.
-Every single time you say the word ‘milk’, make the sign.
+Start with a few signs that you are comfortable with and use on a regular basis, such as the word "milk."
+Every single time you say the word "milk," make the sign.
 The baby will pick this sign up faster than if you only sign it every few times you say the word.
 You can sign as many words as you want, and introduce as many as you’d like, just be sure to be consistent.

 Try to make signing fun, sign and sing songs, sign and read a book, play games using signs, etc. Try not to be too hard on yourself.
 If you have a few days that are frustrating, then leave it for a day or two and pick it up again when you feel renewed.
 Yes, it is important to be consistent - but if you aren’t having fun and it feels like a chore, then take a break for a moment.
 That way, in a couple of days when you pick it up again you may have a new feel for it.